 By Safe Baby Healthy Child founders Sandra Blum and Samantha Fox Olson

-Although RoHS compliant electronics still may contain a very small amounts of lead, the maximum levels can not be more than 1000 ppm.
-Lead and PVC is used to insulate the wiring because it makes the plastic more flexible, not prone to fray or break, to avoid risk of electrocution.
-However, excessive levels of lead were found on the surface of Christmas light wiring.
+For example, lead and PVC is used to insulate the wiring because it makes the plastic more flexible, not prone to fray or break.
+This is meant to avoid the risk of electrocution.
+However, excessive levels of lead have been found on the surface of Christmas light wiring.
 (See our post Lead in Christmas Lights for details on how all four popular brands of Christmas lights tested were found to have shockingly excessive levels.)

 This year, Tamara Rubin of #LeadSafeMama, tested holiday lights from Target and Walmart that were labeled lead-free but not RoHS compliant.
 She found extraordinarily high levels of antimony on different parts of the lights.
 This is one set of results from the plastic base of the lights.
 See others here.

 - Arsenic (As): 60 +/- 24 ppm